runi95/turtle-control-panel/README.md

 Get the contents of [startup.lua](./turtle/startup.lua) onto the turtle.
 This can be achieved by either uploading the contents onto pastebin and running the `pastebin get <code> startup` on the turtle itself (recommended) or by copying the contents of the file, running `edit startup` on the turtle and pasting the content line by line.

-Alternatively if pastebin is down you can run the followin inside your turtle:
+Alternatively if pastebin is down you can run the following inside your turtle:

 ```
 > lua